Frequently Asked Questions

 I already filed my FAFSA for next school year, but I'm getting married this summer.
 Can I refile after I get married?

-My Federal Stafford loan has "disappeared" from my bill.
+My Federal Direct Loan has "disappeared" from my bill.
 What happened?

 You may have failed to complete a Master Promissory Note and/or Entrance Counseling.
 Please visit our "Loans" page (found under "Types of Aid") for more information and direct links to the appropriate webpages.